 Lake Titicaca, Puno

-The pre-Incan Tiahuanaco and Pucara cultures began to develop close to the Lake.
+The pre-incan Tiahuanaco and Pucara cultures began to develop close to the Lake.
 And even today, many traditions and customs of the aboriginal people are carried on by the local inhabitants of the numerous islands out in the middle of the Lake.
-Three of the Best Places to Go in Peru are located out in the vastness of Lake Titicaca: they are Taquile Island, Amantani Island, and the Floating Islands of the Uros.
+Three of the Best Places to Visit in Peru are located out in the vastness of Lake Titicaca: they are Taquile Island, Amantani Island, and the Floating Islands of the Uros.

 One of the most fascinating tourist centers that you will be able to explore out in the middle of Lake Titicaca are the Floating Islands of the Uros (which are made interely of Totora reeds which grow in the shallows of the Lake).
 On your epic trip to Peru, don’t miss the tall burial towers of the Chullpas of Sillustani.

 In Peru you will not only find Machu Picchu, Colca Canyon and Lake Titicaca, you will also discover amazing jewels of biodiversity deep in the Amazon Rainforest.
 And the crown jewel, the most precious of all, is Manu National Park.
-This fantastic reserve is a protected natural area in southern Peru.
+Without doubt, this fantastic reserve is a protected natural area in southern Peru.
 Within this park, an incredibly diverse assortment of reptiles, amphibians, diurnal butterflies, and birds find protection.
 The park has been declared to be part of the Cultural Heritage of Humanity, and it is one of the greatest protected biospheres in the world.
 Manu Park was created for the purpose of cataloguing, preserving, and allowing humanity to get to know its proper natural and cultural inheritance which can be found here in the Amazon Jungle.

 Within the confines of Manu National Park you will find biodiversity without equal on the planet.
 Plus, there are numerous ethnic groups that dwell within the park: the Kugapakori, the Nahua, the Machiguenga, the Harakmbut, the Yine, and other tribes that live in voluntary isolation.
 There’s no other place in the world where you can explore so much untouched virgin rainforest.
-With our strongest recommendation, we invite you to discover this fabulous jungle hideaway on your next Trip to Peru.
+Doubtedly with our strongest recommendation, we invite you to discover this fabulous jungle hideaway on your next Trip to Peru.

-The Amazon River, Loreto
+Amazon River, Loreto

 The Amazon River is the largest and most beautiful river in the world, and it carries more fresh water to the sea than any other river on the planet.
 It is one of the greatest reserves of fresh water on Earth.
 Its source is high in the peaks of the Andean Mountain Range.
 From the Andes it runs 7200 km. to the Atlantic Ocean, passing through the territories of Peru, Colombia, and Brazil.
 Today, the Amazon River is one of the premier places to travel in Peru.